-Typically, investors buy physical property to either resell or rent out.
-Yet purchasing shares of a real estate investment trust (REIT) or property fund is a better option for many people.
+Normally, property investors will buy a physical structure under their own name to either resell or rent out themselves.
+Yet buying shares of a real estate investment trust (REIT) or property fund is a superior option for many people.

-Investors pay a small annual fee, generally below 2% per year, toward the fund’s management expenses and upkeep.
+Investors pay a small annual fee to a REIT’s management, typically about 2% every year, toward the fund’s management expenses and upkeep.

-A standard REIT structure.
-Shareholders own the company, which in turn directly owns real estate.
+A diagram of a standard REIT structure.
+Shareholders own the company, which in turn directly purchases real estate and distributes income.

 Commercial properties are out of reach for small, individual investors.
 They offer higher rental yields in practically every major city in the world though.

 A property fund breaks down the barriers to entry if you don’t have millions to spend on commercial real estate.

 Secondly, buying into a REIT removes the hassle of managing assets yourself.
 A landlord must spend their energy searching for tenants, making repairs, and collecting the income.

 If you’re a foreigner looking to invest offshore, getting a built-in management team along with your property absolutely makes things easier from a logistical perspective.

 While a fund that specializes in foreign real estate is a hands-off type of investment, owning a physical asset and managing it from abroad is often impractical.
 Especially if you don’t speak the language, or aren’t familiar with the market you’re investing in.

 Here’s an example of one interesting niche REIT: the Mapletree Industrial Trust.
 Based in Singapore, they own logistics parks and warehouses across developing Asia.